phosseini/phosseini.github.io/_posts/2025-02-13-openai-model-spec-medical.markdown

 ## Generating Sensitive Content in the Right Context

 Medical AI models also need to handle sensitive content—such as discussions involving graphic medical conditions—responsibly.
-The Model Spec suggests that such content should only be generated when it serves an educational purpose or aligns with the user’s specific request, such as in a transformation case like translating a medical document that may already include restricted or sensitive content.
+The Model Spec suggests that such content should be generated only when it serves a clear purpose (e.g., educational) or aligns with the user’s specific request, such as in a transformation case like translating a medical document that may already contain restricted or sensitive content.
 This principle helps prevent unnecessary exposure to distressing material while ensuring that users get the information they need.

 <p align="center">
   <img src="/assets/images/openai-educational-example.png" alt="Educational Example" style="max-width: 100%; height: auto;">